 - One study illustrated a decreased rate of the spread of colon cancer in mice who took the polyphenol orally.
 It’s the anti-cancer application that tends to make the most headlines, with a mixed bag of reports to explore.
 Some are rather excited about the effects of resveratrol, with some evidence suggesting that the use of a resveratrol supplement having an impact on one or more stages of cancer development in dogs.

 - There is some anecdotal evidence regarding Japanese knotweed and Lyme disease in dogs, so that’s a very good sign.
 Herbalist Stephen Buhner recommends Japanese knotweed in his book Healing Lyme and notes that it is the only herbal treatment that blocks the bacterial phyla known as spirochetes, which lead to Lyme disease and other infections like bartonella.
 From what I understand, Stephen Buhner shares an exact protocol in his book (above) for healing lyme disease and preventing lyme disease in pets which also includes cats claw and the homeopathic medicine called “ledum” that you might want to consider if Japanese Knotweed alone does not work.
 Check out Dr. Sarah Carnes article about the credibility of Stephen Buhner as the BEST herbalist of the lyme world here.
+Please also see our Tick Protection & Repellent formula here that offers 3 layer protection for your best friend.

 Along with the benefits of Japanese knotweed, with respect to Lyme disease and the potential benefits of the supplement in terms of fighting cancer, there’s some strong anecdotal evidence regarding its antiviral and antibacterial properties.
 Some have reported increased energy levels and alertness in dogs who’ve consumed Japanese knotweed roots, but the lack of clinical evidence should also be considered.